star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 The Sylvia and David Steiner Film Workshop/Film Experience Fund

-The Sylvia and David Steiner Film Workshop/Film Experience Fund is an endowment to cultivate and foster creative screen-based projects involving those in the Carnegie Mellon community.
-The grants may range in allotments of $250, $500, $1000, or more if needed depending on the project and the resources requested.
-While the stewardship of the fund is administered by representatives from The Heinz College and The College of Fine Arts, any currently enrolled student of Carnegie Mellon may apply for funding.
-In addition, a faculty or staff member may apply in support of a project that directly involves a current student.
+The Sylvia and David Steiner Film Workshop/Film Experience Fund is an endowment to cultivate and foster creative screen-based projects involving those in the Carnegie Mellon University (CMU) community.
+The grants may range in allotments of $250, $500, $1,000, or more if needed depending on the project and the resources requested.
+While the stewardship of the fund is managed via CMU’s Heinz College of Information Systems and Public Policy and the College of Fine Arts, any currently enrolled student of Carnegie Mellon may apply for funding.

 Please note these qualifications for receiving funds: